Battle of Alcatraz: Aftermath

 Before the escape attempt, Hubbard had petitioned for a writ of habeas corpus on the grounds that his confession had been beaten out of him; he had produced hospital records to back up his claims.
 A federal hearing into the matter had been scheduled for the Monday after he died.
 The case was dismissed on a motion filed by prosecutor Joseph Karesh, who is quoted as saying that had it gone through, Hubbard would have had "a fair chance" of being released.

 Miran Thompson and Sam Shockley were executed simultaneously in the gas chamber at San Quentin on December 3, 1948, for their roles in the Battle of Alcatraz.
-Carnes was given an additional life sentence but was eventually released from prison in 1973.
+Carnes was spared from execution after numerous officers taken hostage testified that he'd refrained from carrying out orders to kill them.
+Carnes received an additional life sentence, but was eventually paroled in 1973.
 He breached his parole conditions, was sent back to prison and died there from complications due to AIDS in 1988.
 Increased security measures ensured that there were no more escape attempts until 1956.

 Prison Guard Harold P. Stites was shot and killed (by friendly fire) during the rescue attempt while Prison Guard William A. Miller died of his injuries the following day in the cell.
-In addition to the deaths of those two, 14 other prison guards were wounded in the battle.
-Eight who were taken as a hostage and locked in the cell: Lieutenant Joseph H. Simpson, was shot twice in the stomach.
-Captain Henry H. Weinhold, was shot twice in the stomach and chest.
-Prison Guard Cecil D. Corwin, was shot through the face below his left eye.
-Prison Guard Robert R. Baker, was shot twice in the leg and arm.
-Prison Guard Carl "Sunny" Sundstrom, was shot twice in the stomach.
-Prison Guard Joseph Burdette, was wounded in the chest.
-Prison Guard Ernest B. Lageson, Sr. was shot in the face and leg.
-Prison Guard Robert E. Sutter, was shot in his nose.
-Six other guards were injured who were part of the rescue team: Prison Guard Fred J. Richberger, was wounded in the lower leg.
-Prison Guard Harry Cochrane, was wounded in his left arm.
-Prison Guard Herschel R. Oldham, was wounded in the left arm and leg.
-Prison Guard Elmus Besk, was wounded in the leg and face.
-Prison Guard Robert C. Bristow, was shot in the arm and leg.
-Prison Guard Fred S. Roberts, was wounded twice in the right shoulder and back.